JNRowe/jnrowe.github.io/articles/advent_of_code_2018.rst

 optimisations to make this work reasonably.
 However, they didn’t show up until part two, and when they did it was easier to switch languages than acceptably speed up the Python version.
-The result using the following ``C++`` is instantaneous on my machine, while the Python version takes about five seconds to produce the same answer.
+The result using the following ``C++`` is instantaneous on my machine, while the Python version takes few seconds per example to produce the same answer.

 .. code-block:: cpp